mimicbox/ELK-Stack/README.md

 **Note**: The ELK-Server has heartbeat installed for up-time metrics as it is advised to install this on a machine not intended to be monitored.

 These Beats allow us to collect the following information from each machine:
-- Filebeat: Collects and forwards system log data to Elk-Server
+- **[Filebeat](https://www.elastic.co/beats/filebeat)**: Collects and forwards system log data to Elk-Server
-- Metricbeat: Monitors system metrics like CPU usage, memory, and network acticvity.
+- **[Metricbeat](https://www.elastic.co/beats/metricbeat)**: Monitors system metrics like CPU usage, memory, and network acticvity.
 We have enabled the docker module to watch our DVWA containers as well
-- Auditbeat: Interacts directly with and forwards logs from auditd, a system daemon that watches for system changes.
+- **[Auditbeat](https://www.elastic.co/beats/auditbeat)**: Interacts directly with and forwards logs from auditd, a system daemon that watches for system changes.
 It will log file integrity for files found in `/etc` `/usr/bin` `/bin` `/usr/sbin` and `/sbin`
-- Packetbeat: Analyzes network traffic between systems, sniffing packets providing user with network information
+- **[Packetbeat](https://www.elastic.co/beats/packetbeat)**: Analyzes network traffic between systems, sniffing packets providing user with network information
-- Heartbeat: Monitors up-time of systems.
+- **[Heartbeat](https://www.elastic.co/beats/heartbeat)**: Monitors up-time of systems.
 Will ping each machine on the network on a regular schedule and logs repsonses

 # Using the Playbooks
 In order to use the playbooks, you will need to have an Ansible control node already configured on your Jump-box.
 Assuming you have such a control node provisioned: